floyd011/datameshsync/portfolio/index.md

 -	**Model Fine-Tuning & Optimization**: Worked with LoRA, QLoRA, and GGUF formats to fine-tune and serve models locally.
 Created scripts to train and evaluate models in constrained environments, including exporting for use with Ollama.

--	**AWS PCS p3.2xlarge cluster (HPC)**: work from shell prompt  with SLURM (sbatch,srun,squeue,scancel), Appteiner for build from .def .sif images for fine-tunning LoRA and QLoRA.
+-	**AWS PCS p3.2xlarge cluster (HPC)**: work from shell prompt  with SLURM (sbatch,srun,squeue,scancel), Apptainer for build from .def .sif images for fine-tunning LoRA and QLoRA.

 -	**AI Agents & Multi-Agent Systems**: Designed LangChain-based multi-agent pipelines for task decomposition, coordination, and reasoning.
 Focused on agent orchestration for knowledge-intensive tasks.